K00lA1D/personalwebsite/README.md

 # Sid Nair's Personal Website

-Welcome to Sid Nair's personal website!
-This site showcases my projects, experiences, and skills in software engineering, data science, and more.
+Welcome to my personal website!
+This site showcases my projects, experiences, and skills in hardware design, verification, software engineering, and more.
 Explore to learn more about my background, view my portfolio, and get in touch with me.

 ## Table of Contents